Olical/conjure/README.md

 You could put `:hooks` inside the `:dev` connection if you want but it depends on your particular use cases and project requirements.

 ***Important!***

 Take note of how I've added a newline to the code for the `:eval` hook.
 This prevents a fun issue where evaluating code with a line comment at the end removes your closing parenthesis!

+If we evaluated this code through visual selection, for example.

 ```clojure
 (+ 10 20) ;; Hmm
 ```

-Would result in the following code, I hope it makes the issue clear!
+It would result in the following code being executed, I hope it makes the issue clear!

 ```clojure
 (time (+ 10 20) ;; Hmm)